 Ireland captain Johnny Sexton ‘good to go’ for Six Nations after facial injury

-The 37-year-old fly-half has undergone surgery on the cheekbone injury he suffered on New Year’s Day.

-Captain Johnny Sexton joked that a cheekbone problem was the best facial injury to suffer as he declared himself fit for Ireland’s Guinness Six Nations opener against Wales.
+Ireland captain Johnny Sexton joked that a cheekbone problem was the best facial injury to suffer as he declared himself fit for the Six Nations opener against Wales.

 The influential fly-half underwent surgery early this month following a collision with Connacht’s Jarrad Butler while playing for Leinster on New Year’s Day.